 - A. Legal Authorities.
 This Order serves as WDRs pursuant to California Water Code article 4, chapter 4, division 7 (commencing with § 13260).
 This Order is also issued pursuant to federal Clean Water Act (CWA) section 402 and implementing regulations adopted by U.S. EPA and Water Code chapter 5.5, division 7 (commencing with § 13370).
-It shall serve as an NPDES permit for point source discharges from the Facility to surface waters. - B. Background and Rationale for Requirements.
+It shall serve as a National Pollutant Discharge Elimination System (NPDES) permit authorizing the Discharger to discharge into waters of the United States as listed in Table 2 subject to the WDRs in this Order. - B. Background and Rationale for Requirements.
 The Regional Water Board developed the requirements in this Order based on information the Discharger submitted as part of its application, information obtained through monitoring and reporting programs, and other available information.
 The Fact Sheet (Attachment F) contains background information and rationale for the requirements in this Order and is hereby incorporated into and constitutes findings for this Order.
 Attachments A through E, and G are also incorporated into this Order. - C. Provisions and Requirements Implementing State Law.
-Provisions VI.C.5 and VI.C.6 implement State law only.
-They are not required or authorized under the federal CWA; consequently, violations of these provisions are not subject to the enforcement remedies available for NPDES violations. - D. Notification of Interested Parties.
+Provision VI.C.5.d of this Order implements State law only.
+It is not required or authorized under the federal CWA; consequently, a violation of this provision is subject to the enforcement remedies available under the Porter-Cologne Water Quality Control Act. - D. Notification of Interested Parties.
 The Regional Water Board notified the Discharger and interested agencies and persons of its intent to prescribe these WDRs and provided an opportunity to submit written comments and recommendations.
 The Fact Sheet provides details regarding the notification. - E. Consideration of Public Comment.
 The Regional Water Board, in a public meeting, heard and considered all comments pertaining to the discharge.
 The Fact Sheet provides details regarding the public hearing.

-THEREFORE, IT IS HEREBY ORDERED that Order No. R2-2010-0114 (previous order) is rescinded upon the effective date of this Order except for enforcement purposes, and, in order to meet the provisions of Water Code division 7 (commencing with § 13000) and regulations adopted thereunder and the provisions of the CWA and regulations and guidelines adopted thereunder, the Discharger shall comply with the requirements in this Order.
+THEREFORE, IT IS HEREBY ORDERED that Order No. R2-2011-0016 (previous order) is rescinded upon the effective date of this Order, except for enforcement purposes, and, in order to meet the provisions of Water Code division 7 (commencing with § 13000) and regulations adopted thereunder and the provisions of the CWA and regulations and guidelines adopted thereunder, the Discharger shall comply with the requirements in this Order.
 This action in no way prevents the Regional Water Board from taking enforcement action for past violations of the previous order.